 Animal and Plant Cells

-All eukaryotes–from protists (a diverse group of usually unicellular organisms), fungi, animals, or plants–are fundamentally similar to one another.
+All eukaryotes–from protists (a diverse group of usually unicellular organisms) and fungi to animals and plants–are fundamentally similar.
 We will look into animal and plant cells as representatives of the eukaryotes.

 The most obvious mark of a eukaryotic cell is its nucleus.
 But there are other organelles that perform specific tasks which can then be organized into the following basic functional groups: